pay-theory/pay-theory-android/README.md

 1. Create or open an Android project

-2. Create or open an Activity file that will use Pay Theory Library.
+2. Create or open an Activity class that will use Pay Theory Library.

 ```kotlin
 class MainActivity : AppCompatActivity() {